mahmoudgalal/Filament-Physx-wxWidget-Integration/README.md

 - Open Filament-wxWidget-Integration solution and build the app.<br/>
 - All compiled materials and Textures are pachaged in this repo.<br/>

-The demo shows some animated spheres, cubes and lights with textured and plain materialsalong with Controlable camera.
+The demo shows some animated spheres, cubes and lights with textured and plain materials along with Controlable camera.

  <img src="https://github.com/mahmoudgalal/Filament-wxWidget-Integration/blob/main/screenshot/Filament-wxWidget%20Integration%20Demo.png"/>